telenordigital/decision-flow-jsonifier/README.md

 ## How to go about?

-Clone this repo, cd to its local directory, build and execute it once:
+Clone this repo, cd to its local directory and build it:

 	# git clone <url to this repo>
 	# cd decision-flow-jsonifier
 	# mvn package

-	# java -jar target/decision-flow-jsonifier.jar
+Suppose you have exported a Visual Paradigm decision diagram to a file in XMI format.
+In order to perform a conversion to Json, do the following:

-Follow the instructions from the usage output.
+	# java -jar target/decision-flow-jsonifier.jar -visualparadigm path/to/xmi > path/to/json